 Already found the chair of your dreams?
 Before you swipe that credit card, make sure you can answer “yes” to these five important questions.

-4. Do look for duel-use items and added flexibility.
+4. Do look for dual-use items and added flexibility.

 In a minimalist nursery, everything should have a purpose—or two!
-When choosing furniture, opt for duel-use items, such as a dresser/changing table or seating that doubles as storage.
+When choosing furniture, opt for dual-use items, such as a dresser/changing table or seating that doubles as storage.